 Fiber is a broad phrase that refers to any carbohydrate that your body is unable to process.
 Although your body doesn’t use fiber as a source of energy, it’s still essential to your overall health.
 Fiber, unlike most carbohydrates, cannot be broken down into sugar molecules and hence travels through the body undigested.
 Fiber also helps to keep you from feeling hungry, while keeping blood sugar levels in check by regulating the body’s usage of glucose.

+It’s important to get more fiber if your fiber intake is low.
 When you eat dietary fiber, you can get the following benefits:

 Fiber in the digestive tract can help the body absorb less cholesterol.
 This is especially true if you take statins, which are cholesterol-lowering drugs, and psyllium fiber supplements.

 Getting enough fiber in your diet can be the key to maintaining a healthy weight.
 Vegetables and fruits, which are high in fiber, have fewer calories.
 Fiber will also help you feel fuller for a longer period of time by slowing digestion in the stomach.
 Those with a sluggish digestive system may benefit from adding fiber to their diet.